danielaj28/powershell-express/readme.md

 <!--[![Product Name Screen Shot][product-screenshot]](https://example.com)-->

-As part of my path on continuous integration, I had powershell scripts that:
+As part of my journey on continuous integration, I had powershell scripts that:

-1. Pulls from a git repo
+1. Pull from a git repo
 2. Updates dependencies
-3. Creates a docker image and container
+3. Create docker images and containers
 4. Swaps out the live containers

-I wanted to trigger this process from GitHub pushes or GitHub actions through a webhook.
+I wanted to trigger these process from GitHub pushes or GitHub actions through webhooks.
 Thus this project was born.
-On my servers, this service is running and allows for multiple projects to be setup to be triggered remotely.
+This project allows for multiple powershell scripts to be triggered.

 ### Built With